Texas Divorce Frequently Asked Questions

-- How can you reduce the cost of divorce?
+How can I reduce the cost of divorce?

 It is not necessarily the case that working out terms between you and your spouse privately saves on costs in divorce.
 I have found most often the opposite is true as spouses rarely understand the land of unintended consequences.
 I recently was hired on a matter in which the parties worked out a final agreement, wrote down the terms of their settlement, and then went to the court and proved up their divorce.
 All was good, except that the terms were not written into the Agreed Final Decree of Divorce.
 One spouse believed that they both had an agreement and then an argument ensued over property and the other spouse engaged an attorney.
 Because the terms were not properly incorporated into the Final Decree of Divorce, the other spouse had to spend significant legal fees to undo this colossal mistake.

 While there are many ways reduce the cost of divorce, the best way is to avoid conflict and take the high road.
 I can’t tell you how often conflict over the smallest of issues drives up costs and expenses.